 It became the big elephant in the room.

-You seemed to start that difference in your films even right after Night of the Living Dead.
-That was a real bleak horror movie and you have short of transitioned into the fun horror route.
+You seemed to change things up early on in your career.
+Night of the Living Dead was a bleak horror movie and then you, sort of, transitioned went the fun horror route.
 What made you wanna get out of that darker territory?

 You know, when we made Night of the Living Dead I thought we were just making a movie and that would be the end of it.
 I wasn’t even thinking about zombie rules.
 In that movie they were eating insects and now people look at this and say, “Oh shit, they’re eating a horse!”
 They act like it’s totally new and it isn’t at all.
 I really didn’t have any rules.
 I didn’t start to think about that stuff until Dawn of the Dead.
 After that, I thought I had to find some rules to stick with and live with for a number of years.
 I think if I made Night of the Living Dead a little frostier and lighter it wouldn’t have been “Night of the Living Dead.”
 In a certain sense I’m lucky that way.
 When I got to Dawn of the Dead I went back to the old comics I read and I thought I had to make it more fun.
 I had to lighten the load a bit and just go back to the shit I grew up on which were comic books.
 It was Tales from the Crypt and all that stuff.

-Could you compare what it was like working back then with no preconceived notions or rules about what zombies were suppose to do compared to now where there are all these rules?
+Could you compare what it was like working back then with no preconceived notions or rules about zombies as opposed to today?
 Do you feel tied down to them at all?

 I think Day of the Dead was also influenced the same way that this film was with The Big Country.
 This film is completely influenced by that.
 Stylistically, when we made Day of the Dead I was in that mindset.
 The films that I was digging were stylistically done that way.
 I think that’s maybe the resemblance you’re connecting to.

-Going into the blood there’s obviously plenty of practical, but there’s also a good amount of digital used.
-Was that a stylistic choice or a time saving choice?
+When it comes to blood, there’s some practical, but there’s also a good amount of digital used.
+Was that a stylistic choice or was it to save time?

 Oh, yeah.
 Completely.
 The most expensive time spent is when you’re on set.
 I would love to do all practical effects, but there’s just some shit you can’t pull of.
 You can’t pull off the fire extinguisher gag practically.
 Some of that stuff CG enables you to do it.
 When it comes to the squib work and gun work it’s a lot of time.
 If a gun doesn’t go off right it takes twenty minutes to redo it.
 If the squib goes bad you gotta clean it up, take it off the walls, and reapply the squibs.
 That’s another thirty to forty minutes of time.
 It’s much easier to have one actor point the gun and just having the zombie fall down.
 You paint in the flash, you paint in the splat and that just enables you to get off the set faster.
 Whenever possible we used real squibs.
 You can tell the difference and it’s more interactive.
 You see the dust flying and it feels more well.